Ahmed Jibril: Personal life

 Jibril's son, Jihad Ahmed Jibril, who headed the PFLP-GC's military wing and was in line to replace Jibril as leader of the group, was killed by a car bomb in Beirut on 20 May 2002.

+Death

-Jibril died of heart failure on July 7, 2021, in Damascus, Syria.
+Jibril died of heart failure on 7 July 2021, in Damascus, Syria.
 After a funeral service in the Al-Othman Mosque in Damascus with his coffin draped in the Palestinian flag, he was buried in the Martyrs Cemetery of the Yarmouk Palestinian refugee camp.